What are Grouped Accounts?

 Can I add/edit Groups on the Reconciliation Template?

 You can add groups and edit your groups on the Reconciliation Template!
 Once you have added your first group in the Reconciliation Settings (as seen above), you will notice a new Column B on your exported Rec Template:

 The Account Group (column B) should be left blank for all of your accounts that are reconciled individually (1600, 1610, 1620, 1630 above).

 Please note, you can include the settings (assignees, due dates, etc.) in every row for each account in a group, as pictured above.
 They must all be the exact same settings since the entire group shares one set.
 If the settings are mismatched within a group, you will receive an error saying the settings don't match for every account in the Group.

 You can also fill in the settings for just the first account listed in the group, as seen below.
 The settings will be applied to all accounts in the group as long as they share a group name in Column B:

-Please contact your Account Manager or firstname.lastname@example.org if you are interested in setting up Grouped Accounts!
-We recommend only applying these group settings to the current month and forward to avoid creating duplicates (individual account, plus account within group).
-Please reach out to discuss best practice for this new time-saving feature!
+Please contact your Customer Success Manager or email@example.com if you are interested in setting up Grouped Accounts!
+We recommend only applying these group settings to the current month and forward to avoid creating duplicates (individual account, plus account within the group).
+Please reach out to discuss best practices for this new time-saving feature!